jorisvandenbossche/course-python-data/notebooks/pandas_02_basic_operations.md

 **EXERCISE**

-Calculate the normalized Fares (normalized relative to its mean), and add this as a new column ('Fare_normalized') to the DataFrame.
+Calculate the scaled Fares (scaled relative to its mean), and add this as a new column ('Fare_scaled') to the DataFrame.

 </div>